gardener/documentation/website/documentation/contribute/code/contributing-bigger-changes.md

 Here are the guidelines you should follow when contributing larger changes to Gardener:

+* We strongly recommend to write a Gardener Enhancement Proposal ([GEP](https://github.com/gardener/gardener/tree/master/docs/proposals)) to get a common understanding what you want to achieve.
+This makes it easier for reviewers to understand the big picture.
 * Avoid proposing a big change in one single PR.
 Instead, split your work into multiple stages which are independently mergeable and create one PR for each stage.
 For example, if introducing a new API resource and its controller, these stages could be:
   * API resource types, including defaults and generated code.
   * API resource validation.